OverleapTechnologies/LavaJS/README.md

 // Login the discord client
 bot.log("token");
 ```

 # Bot Examples

+- **[Official Bot](https://github.com/Projects-Me/LavaJS/tree/bot) - The official example bot from LavaJS team.**
-* **[Blazify](https://github.com/IamGoDsoIamBest/Blazify-discord-bot) - A TypeScript Discord Bot based on the DiscordJS.
+- **[Blazify](https://github.com/IamGoDsoIamBest/Blazify-discord-bot) - A TypeScript Discord Bot based on the DiscordJS.
 LavaJS is used for music so it will serve you as an example.**

 # Contributor